-Our recipe calls for freshly grated ginger, which has incredible anti-inflammatory and calming properties.
-Ginger also has a sweet flavor that decreases the need for sugar in our recipe.
+My recipe calls for freshly grated ginger, which has incredible anti-inflammatory and calming properties.
+Ginger also has a sweet flavor that decreases the need for sugar in this recipe.

 Garlic is another wonderful flavor-enhancer that is packed with powerful health benefits, including antiviral properties to boost immunity.

-Note: If you follow a strict keto diet, we recommend replacing soy sauce with liquid aminos.
+Note: If you follow a strict keto diet, I recommend replacing soy sauce with liquid aminos.

 Chop green onion, garlic, bell pepper, and cabbage into small desired size pieces.

-In a wok over medium-high heat, add cooking oil in (we use coconut oil).
+In a wok over medium-high heat, add cooking oil in (I use coconut oil).
 Sauté the onion, chili (optional) and garlic for 1 minute until fragrant.